tharma-thavam/tharma-thavam.github.io/README.md

-I am a frontend engineer with an experience of over 4+ years.
-I have hands on experience working with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+4+ Years of Experienced as a Software Developer with a demonstrated history of working in the information technology and services industry

 ---

 ## Skills